christinesangphet/deep-learning-project/README.md

 - **Fine-Tuned Feedforward Neural Network**
 - **Transformer-based model**

-After assessing the performance of all three, the **Fine-Tuned Feedforward Neural Network (FTNN)** performed the best, with an accuracy of approximately **93%**.
+After assessing the performance of all three, the **Fine-Tuned Feedforward Neural Network** performed the best, with an accuracy of approximately **93%**.
 As a result, we chose the FTNN model to power the song recommendation system.

 ### Model Evaluation